Financial Aid Application Steps:

 US Citizens/Permanent Residents

-- Complete Finaid/COLS Application at UCSF Financial Aid Portal.
-A user name and password will be sent to you via e-mail.
+- Complete Finaid/COLS Application at UCSF Financial Aid Portal using your UCSF Student ID assigned by the Registrar's Office and sent to you via mail.

 - E-sign Federal Direct Loan Master Promissory Note(s) at:

 http://studentloans.gov.
 At this site you will e-sign for both the Subsidized/Unsubsidized loans.
-If you are interested in funding up to the total cost of attendance, including living expenses, you may also apply for the Graduate PLUS loans.
+If you are interested in funding up to the total cost of attendance, including living expenses, you may also apply for the Direct Graduate PLUS loan.

 - Entrance Loan Counseling

-- Complete Finaid/COLS Application at UCSF Financial Aid Portal.
-A user name and password will be sent to you via U.S. mail.
+- Complete Finaid/COLS Application at UCSF Financial Aid Portal using your UCSF ID assigned by the Registrar's Office and sent to you via mail.

 - Choose a private lender as instructed below.